 If you have a question that is not listed above, read FAQ section.

-This year's process will require you to download and complete an application form document, and to then submit that document as a PDF via a two-step online submission form.
+The application process will require you to a) download and complete an application form document, and b) submit that document as a PDF via a two-step online submission form.
 Full instructions will be available on the APPLY NOW page.

 Do you have a budget code?
 If not, will you need a new one to be created?